CUNY-CL/yoyodyne/README.md

 -   It is for small-vocabulary sequence-to-sequence generation, and therefore includes no affordances for machine translation or language modeling.
     Because of this:
-    -   It has no plugin interface and the architectures provided are intended to be reasonably exhaustive.
+    -   The architectures provided are intended to be reasonably exhaustive.
     -   There is little need for data preprocessing; it works with TSV files.
--   It has support for using features to condition decoding, with architecture-specific code handling feature information.
+-   It has support for using features to condition decoding, with architecture-specific code for handling feature information.
 -   It supports the use of validation accuracy (not loss) for model selection and early stopping.
 -   Releases are made regularly.